dbmedialab/pkg/logrustic/README.md

 This package can be used to set up a logrus-instance that definitely won't break the elasticSearch parser (whereas vanilla logrus with json encoding usually will).

+In practice, this enables Kibana to receive structured logs from your go-app, allowing you to browse (and search) by default logrus fields like `@message`, `func`, `level` and `{yourprefix.}file`, as well as any custom fields you've added via the `WithFields` method.

 Usage examples:

 ```go